Urigo/Ionic2CLI-Meteor-WhatsApp/.tortilla/manuals/views/step4.md

 > This behavior is **not** recommended and should be removed once we're ready for production.
 A conditioned environment variable may also be a great solution

 Note how we use the `.collection` property to get the actual `Mongo.Collection` instance.
 In the `Meteor` server we want to avoid the usage of observables since it uses `fibers`.
-More information about fibers can be fond [here](https://www.npmjs.com/package/fibers).
+More information about fibers can be found [here](https://www.npmjs.com/package/fibers).

 ## Preparing the Meteor client